Russian 2022 war censorship laws

-On Amendments to the Criminal Code of the Russian Federation and Articles 31 and 151 of the Criminal Procedure Code of the Russian Federation are a group of federal laws promulgated by the Russian government during the Russian invasion of Ukraine.
+On Amendments to the Criminal Code of the Russian Federation and Articles 31 and 151 of the Criminal Procedure Code of the Russian Federation are a group of federal laws promulgated by the Russian government during the Russo-Ukrainian war.
 These laws establish administrative and criminal punishments for "discrediting" or dissemination of "unreliable information" about the Russian Armed Forces, other Russian state bodies and their operations, and the activity of volunteers aiding the Russian Armed Forces, and for calls to impose sanctions against Russia, Russian organizations and citizens.
-These laws are an extension of Russian fake news laws and are sometimes referred to as the fakes laws.
+These laws are an extension of Russian fake news laws and are sometimes referred to as the "fakes" laws.

 The laws have been strongly condemned by the political opposition and by human rights groups.
 The adoption of these laws resulted in the mass exodus of foreign media from Russia and the termination of war reporting by independent Russian media.
 More than 10,000 people have been prosecuted under these laws, though the laws have been applied inconsistently, with ultra-nationalists and pro-war activists avoiding prosecution despite publishing critical material.

-Initially, when enacted on 4 March 2022, the laws applied only to discrediting or disseminating unreliable information about the Russian Armed Forces.
-The scope of the law has expanded twice: on 25 March when punishments were added for discrediting Russian state bodies or disseminating unreliable information about the exercise of their powers outside Russian territory, and on 18 March 2023 when punishments were added for discrediting or disseminating unreliable information regarding volunteer groups aiding the Russian Armed Forces.
+Initially, when enacted on 4 March 2022, the laws applied only to "discrediting" or disseminating "unreliable" information about the Russian Armed Forces.
+The scope of the law has expanded twice: on 25 March when punishments were added for "discrediting" Russian state bodies or disseminating "unreliable" information about the exercise of their powers outside Russian territory, and on 18 March 2023 when punishments were added for "discrediting" or disseminating "unreliable" information regarding volunteer groups aiding the Russian Armed Forces.